mmrohs/FilterIt/README.md

 You simply have to add terms via context menu to an internal filter list and next time the browser loads a webpage it replaces all sentences containing one of those terms with a specific filter string.

 Important:
-If you know some JavaScript: Feel free helping me with the development of FilterIt!
+If you know some JavaScript:
+Feel free helping me with the development of FilterIt!

-Ideas for the future
+Some ideas for the future
-- view of all the elements inside the filter list in a fancy window
+- view of all the elements inside the filter list in a fancy new window
-- import/export of filter lists
 - smarter filter algorithm (the current one is quite primitive)
 - new icon
+- configurable exceptions for websites
+- browser icon that shows how many elements have been filtered
+- import/export of filter lists
 - configurable replacement string (default: '+++ filtered +++')
-- configurable exceptions for websites

 Version History

+1.0.5.
+- the filter algorithm finally works like intended

 1.0.3
 - filter list can be cleared via the context menu